-SalmonInsight is a four-year research project and the main goal of the project is to provide new knowledge on how physiology and stress in salmon is reflected in observable behavioural expressions.
+SalmonInsight is a four-year research project funded by the Research Council of Norway which includes SINTEF Ocean, NINA, NTNU Departments of Engineering Cybernetics and Biology, the University of Gothenburg, and the Swedish University of Agricultural Sciences.
+The main goal of the project is to provide new knowledge on how physiology and stress in salmon is reflected in observable behavioural expressions.
 This will form a foundation for developing future solutions for online monitoring of salmon in sea-cages during production.

 The project partners in SalmonInsight are world leading in their respective fields, and will collaborate to provide new knowledge and technology that will improve welfare and reduce stress in salmon production.

 - NTNU Departments of Engineering Cybernetics and Biology